-The management of the Group makes periodic collective assessment as well as individual assessment on the recoverability of other receivables and deposits based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable, supportive and forward-looking information that is available without undue cost or effort.
+The management of the Group makes individual assessment on the recoverability of other receivables and deposits based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable, supportive and forward-looking information that is available without undue cost or effort.
 The management of the Group believes that there is no material credit risk inherent in the Group's outstanding balance of other receivables and deposits.